 Advanced Heroquest Dungeon Explorer

 This site is a companion for Advanced Heroquest.
-You still need the full boardgame to play it.
-It is also under heavy construction and to be continued (last update: Feb.
-2023).
+You still need the boardgame to play it.
+Please write me if you miss something mail@janis-bauer.de. ©2024

 When a Hero enters a junction.